caiocmbastos/caiocmbastos/README.md

 ### Hi there 👋

 My name is Caio and I'm from Brazil.
-I work as PHP developer for about a year and a half, about the same time that I graduated from college.
-I began to study Javascript earlier this year and recently started to learn React.
+I'm currently working as a Trainee Salesforce.
+I worked as a PHP Developer for 2 years before that and graduted from college in 2019.
+I also began to study Javascript in 2019 started to learn React in 2020.
 Now I'm really passionate about this language and it's frameworks.
 I'm also passionate about databases, most with SQL like PostgreSQL and MySQL.

 In my free time I like to read, most fantasy and science-fiction, to play (and watch) soccer, and to watch movies and series.